WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 - Towers of Midnight, The Amyrlin’s Anger

-Egwene thinks the dream refers to Rand’s plan to break the Seals, and she may be right.
+Egwene correctly realised that the dream refers to Rand’s plan to break the Seals.

 Perrin